irods/irods_docs/docs/system_overview/federation.md

 Mutual authentication between servers is always on across Federations.

+### Catalog Service Consumers and Federation

+If a local Zone's user needs to connect to a Catalog Service Consumer, rather than the local Zone's Catalog Service Provider, then the server in the consumer role will also need to have a federation stanza defined in its own `server_config.json`.
+It will need to be identical to the stanza on the Catalog Service Provider.

+Both servers will then be able to service local Zone user connections that will be redirected across the Federation into the defined remote Zone.

+Not having this required additional stanza will likely result in a `REMOTE_SERVER_SID_NOT_DEFINED` error.

 ## Federation with iRODS 3.x

 iRODS 4.0+ has made some additions to the database tables for the resources (`r_resc_main`) and Data Objects (`r_data_main`) for the purposes of tracking resource hierarchy, children, parents, and other relationships.
 These changes would have caused a cross-zone query to fail when the target zone is iRODS 3.x.